 Genetics are believed to have a minimal effect.
 There are some scientists who theorize that males, in general, have larger noses than females because they take in more oxygen than females.

 If you are concerned about the shape of your nose and are considering a rhinoplasty, schedule a consultation at CEENTA.
 Our facial plastic surgeons are specially-trained ENT doctors who are not just aware of how to ensure you are able to still breathe freely after plastic surgery, but they are sensitive to the aesthetic needs of people of all ethnicities.
 So, no matter where you’re from or how your nose is shaped, you will get treatment that complements your natural look.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with Dr. Langford?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.